Autoimmune diseases that sometimes lead to a low platelet count or can occur alongside ITP as a co-existing separate autoimmune condition:

 Celiac (coeliac) disease, also known as gluten intolerance, is an autoimmune disease of the small bowel caused by a cross-reaction to the gluten in wheat, barley, rye and similar grains.

-Resources and research providing insight into celiac disease include:
+Resources for celiac disease include:

 Evans syndrome is the combination of autoimmune thrombocytopenia (ITP) and autoimmune destruction of red blood cells (hemolytic anemia).

-Resources and research providing insight into Evans syndrome include:
+Resources for Evans syndrome include: